icons8/lunacy-docs/docs/editing.md

 ### Moving Horizontally and Vertically

-Hold Shift while moving an object.
+Hold `Shift` while moving an object.
 Lunacy will lock one of the axes and move the object either horizontally or vertically.

 ## Duplicating

-Hold Alt and move the object.
+Hold `Alt` and move the object.
 Lunacy will create a copy.

-Another way to create a copy, is by pressing Ctrl+D.
+Another way to create a copy, is by pressing `Ctrl` `D`.

 ## Grouping